myrmex-org/myrmex/docs/pages/tutorials/express.md

 ---
-title: Deploying an express app in Lambda
+title: Deploying an Express application in Lambda
 keywords: lager, api-gateway, lambda, express
 tags: [getting_started, tutorial, api-gateway, lambda]
-summary: "In this tutorial, we will see how to deploy an existing express application in Lambda."
+summary: "In this tutorial, we will see how to deploy an existing Express application in API Gateway and Lambda."
 sidebar: home_sidebar
 permalink: express.html
 folder: tutorials
 ---

-> This tutorial use `express-generator` to quickly create a sample application.
-This sample application is not an API and serves static content but we would not recommend to do that in a real case scenario.
-You should use `express` with API Gateway and Lambda only for APIs.
+> This tutorial uses `express-generator` to quickly create a sample application.
+This sample application is not an API and serves static content but we do not recommend to do that in a real case scenario.
+You should use `Express` with API Gateway and Lambda only for APIs.

 Starting with an Express application
 ---